Plant Growth Affects the Soil

-Students will recognize nitrogen, phosphorus, and potassium as soil nutrients, learn that plants use soil nutrients as they grow, and discover that fertilizer replaces depleted nutrients.
-Students will also analyze information on seed packets to learn more about the needs that different plants have for growth.
+Students define nitrogen, phosphorus, and potassium as soil nutrients, explain that plants use soil nutrients as they grow, discover that fertilizer replaces depleted nutrients, and analyze information on seed packets to determine the needs different plants have for growth.
+Grades 3-5

 Activity 1: Plants, Soil, Nutrients, and Fertilizer

 Activity 2: What Should I Grow in My Garden?

 commercial fertilizer: commercially prepared mixtures with precisely measured plant nutrients that include nitrogen, phosphorus, and potassium applied to the soil to restore fertility and increase crop yields

 fertilizer: any material of natural or synthetic origin that is applied to soils or plant tissues to supply one or more nutrients essential to plant growth

 nutrient: a substance that provides nourishment essential for growth and the maintenance of life

 nutrient deficiency: a condition where the amount of a nutrient essential to the health of an organism is lacking or present in an insufficient amount

 organic fertilizer: a fertilizer that undergoes little or no processing and includes plant, animal, and/or mineral materials

 After completing this lesson, students will be able to: